Photo Credit: Giancarlo Mancuso via Amplifier

 - Communities for a Better Environment launched a Community Fund prioritizing low income communities of color.
-(They also have a resource guide here.)
+This application is now closed, but you can check out their resource guide here.

 - Thousand Currents are supporting indigenous communities around the world with the Above & Beyond Solidarity Fund.

 - Seventh Generation Fund is moving resources via the Flicker Fund, which provides support to Indigenous communities of the front lines.

 - In response to the public health crisis and an abrupt interruption to critical local fundraising caused by the novel coronavirus, the National Network of Abortion Funds launched the Abortion Funds Crisis Relief Campaign.

 - The Frontline Response Fund will support the member groups of Front and Centered, as they continue to serve at the frontlines and in their communities.